AlbionsRefuge/bubbles-faq/README.md

 ## General Questions
-characters so far: 2645
+characters so far: 2963
-- [ ] Did we really learn anything?
+- [x] Did we really learn anything?
-  - a) you have learned basic principles of coding
-  - b) using external resources is normal practice in professional coding [as a example we can give jQuery]
-  - c) beauty of customization
 - [x] Where is all the code that is making this happen?
-  - a) few lines about 'how to use external scripts' and `<script>` tag
-  - b) list of used resources
 - [x] I want to learn how this really works.
-  - a) go to the **Behind the Scenes** section of FAQ :)

 ## Behind the Scenes
 characters so far: 2463